What Is the Average Automation Engineer Salary in the US?

 Factors that affect automation engineer salary

 Many factors can influence your average automation engineer's salary.
-For example, the more education you have, the more likely you can earn a higher salary.
+For example, the more education you have, the more likely you are to earn a higher salary.
 This is also true for the amount of experience you have.
 Your industry may affect how much you earn, as can the geographic location where you live and work.
 Take a closer look at how much of a role these factors play in earning potential.

 Education